 When conducting site visits, use a tablet or laptop to look at the signal strength of the venue’s wireless network.
 Can you pick it up in the corners of the room?
 Can you pick it up in that one room that’s separate from the rest of the meeting rooms?
 Use an online speed test to measure how fast the connection is.
 (Google “speed test” for a ton of options) The speed test measures bandwidth, which I’ll talk about in a second.

 Avoid surprises.
-Ask for the costs in a written form.
-(It doesn’t have to be a formal quote but at least via email) Make sure you understand the information provided and ask for clarification if necessary.
+Ask for the costs in a written form - it doesn't necessarily have to be a formal quote, but should be provided to you in writing.
+Make sure you understand the information provided and ask for clarification if necessary.
 It helps to ask if there will be other groups using the same network since that will reduce speed available for you.
 You can also ask if it’s possible to get “dedicated bandwidth” (ie. capacity set aside just for your group) although that will have a higher price.

 Look at this CIC bandwidth calculator and estimate how much bandwidth you’ll need.
 Some venues provide internet pricing per person, per device, or a flat rate for the entire group.
 Bandwidth is the preferred measurement.
 Imagine a pipe with water flowing through it.
 Bandwidth describes how big that pipe is.
 Suppose you have 100 attendees and you get a per person price.
 That won’t give you an accurate picture of usage since your 100 attendees could be sharing from one straw or drinking from a fire hose.

 (Note: If you’re completely satisfied with the price you received, please skip this step.)

 When I write an audio visual quote and include a technician for 10 hours, I know how much that technician is going to cost internally in hourly pay, health benefits, training etc. There’s a real cost attached.
 With venues, there is a real cost associated with the bandwidth you’re purchasing, but the people you’re talking with likely don’t know what it is.